Learn How to Inject: Subcutaneous Injections with a Pre-Filled Syringe

 This type of injection is also called a subq injection, pronounced “sub Q” (“sub cue”).

 Dr. Thompson, a rheumatologist, will demonstrate an injection in the following video using a syringe that has been pre-filled with medicine.
-This lesson is applicable a variety of medications used in rheumatology.

 If your medication comes in a syringe that you need to fill on your own, you might be interested in: